 (And they are already on sale!
 Read below for details.)

 The five ties in our Fall 2015 collection all share a common pedigree.
 They start off as wool and wool blend fabrics milled in the Old Country, where the locals have been manufacturing textiles since the Middle Ages.
-Then, they emigrate to the mean streets of New York, where they are meticulously cut and stitched into the ties you see here in a factory in the Bronx.
+Then, they emigrate to the mean streets of New York, where they are meticulously cut and stitched into the ties you see here in a factory in Queens.

 Obviously, each tie in the Fall 2015 Wise Ties Collection stands alone, but we like to think of them all working together, as a crew, collectively adding a range of textures, hues, and attitudes to your wardrobe.
 To facilitate bulk buying, we're offering a deal you can't refuse.
 Buy one, and it's $60.
 Buy three, and it's $120.
 Use the code WISETIES.
 (This offer only applies to the five ties in the Fall 2015 Wise Ties Collection.)

 Besides the Bocca Al Lupo shown, here are the other four that make up the Wise Ties Collection: